Configuring for Performance and Resilience

 The Select classes not only make it easier to write code that accesses Synergy data (by creating SQL-like statements), they can also improve performance because reading the ISAM files and selecting the desired records takes place on the server.
 Then, only the necessary records are sent over the network to the client.
 If you want to transmit only the necessary fields within records, you can use the Select.SparseRecord() method or the Select.Sparse class.
 A corresponding method, SparseUpdate(), can be used when writing data.
 For sparse records to be truly effective in reducing network traffic, SCSCOMPR should be set as well.
 Use the DBG_SELECT environment variable to determine how well your Select queries are optimized.
 See System-Supplied Classes for more information about the Select classes.

-On a wireless network or WAN, use xfServer connection recovery (SCSKEEPCONNECT) to improve resiliency.
+On a wireless network or WAN, use xfServer connection recovery (SCSKEEPCONNECT) to improve resilience.
 This feature enables an xfServer client application to seamlessly reconnect to the server and recover its session context after an unexpected loss of connectivity.
 (See Using connection recovery (Windows).

 For more information about xfServer in general, see What is xfServer?